 Thank you for the quick response.
 I think there is some confusion.

 By OCC simulation, I mean the kind of simulation that tells you if all terminal voltages for the devices are within device specification.
 See the attached document.
+[Moderator: Removed because it contained confidential information that the poster was not entitled to post]

 The simulator (/solver) that I chose in ADE-L is 'ams' because my digital block is a verilog code.